AshhKetchup/AshhKetchup/README.md

 <br/>

 - 🔭 I’m primarily interested in finance, open-source and machine learning
-- 🌱 I’m currently learning unreal engine 5, algo-trading and tensorflow
+- 🌱 I’m currently learning nodejs and tensorflow
 - 👯 I’m looking forward to collaborate with other open-source enthusiasts
 - 💬 Ask me about ...
 - 📫 How to reach me, drop an email at aayushprajapati0807@gmail.com